This information is part of the Colgate University catalog, 2020–21.

 The department does not award Advanced Placement credit.

-Because transferred courses must conform in content and rigor to Colgate's curriculum, students intending to take a course in English literature at another institution must meet with the department's transfer-credit adviser before enrolling in a course at another institution.
+Because transferred courses must conform in rigor to Colgate's curriculum, students intending to take a course in English literature at another institution must meet with the department's transfer-credit adviser before enrolling in a course at another institution.
 Transfer credit for an English course taken at another college or university will be granted only by the approval of the department.
 The transfer-credit adviser grants preliminary approval for appropriate courses, which generally must resemble 300- or 400-level courses at Colgate.
 Upon return to campus, the student brings the course syllabus, all papers written for the course, and a transcript registering its completion to the transfer-credit adviser to receive final approval.
 No more than two courses (in the case of a minor, one course) may be transferred for major credit.
 Students may not use a transferred course to fulfill the 400-level seminar requirement of the major.

 The privilege to work toward honors is granted at the discretion of the faculty.
 Seniors with an average of 3.5 in ENGL courses are eligible to apply to pursue an honors project.
 Interested students should begin discussing their projects with potential directors in their junior year.

 Candidates in literary criticism must enroll in ENGL 489, a 0.25-credit course offered in the fall semester.
 In consultation with a member of the faculty, the student selects a topic and submits a formal prospectus, which must be approved by two faculty supervisors, the director of the honors program, and the department as a whole.
 The deadline for submission of the prospectus normally falls in October, while the deadline for an annotated bibliography normally falls in December.